 The first major expansion of COIR's powers was in 1958, with the passage of the Fair Housing Practices Law (Local Law 80, the Sharkey-Brown-Isaacs Law).
 This legislation, which gave COIR the power to investigate and hold hearings on allegations of discrimination in private housing, was the first in the nation to extend protection against discrimination to private housing.

-The next decade saw much growth in the Human Rights Law.
-The Commission's jurisdiction was expanded through successive amendments to cover disability, gender discrimination in public accommodation, reasonable accommodation in employment for religious observances, gender and marital status in housing accommodations and commercial spaces, and age in housing and public accommodations.
+The next decade saw much growth in the NYC Human Rights Law.
+The Commission's jurisdiction was expanded through successive amendments to cover disability, gender discrimination in public accommodations, reasonable accommodations in employment for religious observances, gender and marital status in housing accommodations and commercial spaces, and age in housing and public accommodations.

-In 1993, the Human Rights Law was amended once again to provide remedies for bias-related harassment.
+In 1993, the Human Rights Law was amended to provide remedies for bias-related harassment.

 In 2001, status as a victim of domestic violence was made a protected class with regard to employment.